A blog for fiction writers and impending writers. An editor’s perspective.

 For instance, a subtle but distinct difference exists between: Prince Clarion crushed the giant orc’s head and The head of the giant orc was crushed by Prince Clarion.
 While both structural formats can and will ultimately co-exist in your novel, play with the most active structure first.
 This is especially important in scenes of passion, action, high tension or terror.

-Active: The cow jumped over the moon.
+Active (SVO): The cow jumped over the moon.

-Passive: The moon was jumped over by the cow.
+Passive (OVS): The moon was jumped over by the cow.

+While I doubt any author can (or should) write an entire novel strictly using SVO sentence structure, I do suggest keeping this grammatical sequence as a staple tool for active writing.
 And, no, simply because Hemingway frequently used passive voice, you may not.
-And, no, because David Foster Wallace did so in present tense—”I am this” and “I am that”—you may not.
+And, no, because David Foster Wallace did so in present tense—“I am this” and “I am that”—you may not.
 “It was…” is glaringly overused in modern fictive writing.
 More often than not, excessive passive voice is a sign of tired writing.
 Meaning your brain’s full.
 Put down your pencil.
 Take a walk.
 Take a nap.
 Clean the house.
 Because most “it” usage can transmogrify into far more descriptive prose.
 Occasionally,

 it fits such sentence structure may suffice your needs, but most often, it does not your words can be easily rearranged with far more passion and creativity.